-Front door designs with glass
+Front door designs with glass let light in

 Front door designs with glass in the door, sidelights, or a transom can impact your home’s style and ambiance.
 Doors with glass bring light into the home and add aesthetic appeal to the design.
 Front door designs can have decorative glass, clear glass, or glass with blinds enclosed within them.
 When choosing a door with glass, consider the amount of light you’d like to let in as well as the amount of privacy you are seeking.
 Glass entry doors are typically available in ¼ light, ½ light, and full light; each style allows a different level of sunlight into the home and has a different impact on style.